Canonical Transformation Path to Gauge Theories of Gravity: Canonical transformation rules under a dynamic spacetime geometry

 Obviously, $\FCd_{1}^{\mu}$ can be devised to generate specific transformation rules of the involved fields and their conjugates---this is the reason that $\FCd_{1}^{\mu}$ is called a \emph{generating function}.
 The generating function $\FCd_{1}^{\mu}(\Phi,\phi,A,a,x)$ can be Legen\-dre-transformed into the equivalent generating function $\FCd_{2}^{\mu}(\tilde{\Pi},\phi,\tilde{P},a,x)$ according to

 The transformation rules for $\FCd_{2}^{\mu}$ to be taken at the spacetime event $x$ are:

-The total integrands in the action integrals~(\ref{eq:varprinzip}) must be world scalars in order to keep their form under general spacetime transformations, while the Hamiltonians $\tilde{\HCd}_{0}$ and $\tilde{\HCd}_{0}^{\prime}$ do not necessarily represent scalar densities.
+While the Hamiltonians $\tilde{\HCd}$ and $\tilde{\HCd}^{\prime}$ do not necessarily represent scalar densities, the total integrands in the action integrals~(\ref{eq:varprinzip}) must be world scalars in order to keep their form under general spacetime transformations.
 This ensures that the canonical field equations emerge as tensor equations.